Skip to content

 Short answers, pulled from the story.

-When did the Emirate of Afghanistan begin and what event marked its start?
+When was the Emirate of Afghanistan established?